About steven

 1. Trash and recycling collectors – a gift of $25-$35, which you may want to mail directly to the collection company if you can’t safely leave for the collectors.

-3. Regular cleaning person – the cost of one visit.
+3. Regular cleaning person – up to the cost of one visit.

-4. Landscapers/gardeners – a gift of $25-$50 per person or if you have just one person doing the work, the cost of one visit.
+4. Landscapers/gardeners – a gift of $25-$50 per person or if you have just one person doing the work, up to the cost of one visit.

 5. Parking garage attendant – a gift of $25-$50.